spotify/luigi/README.md

 ![Wordcount](doc/wordcount_hadoop.png)

 The blue box means that the job is currently running.
-It takes a while for the Hadoop job to finish.
 If it fails, it will become red:

 ![Wordcount](doc/wordcount_hadoop_failed.png)

+In case your job crashes remotely due to any Python exception, Luigi will fetch the traceback and print it on standard output.
+You need [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) for it to work and you also need connectivity to your tasktrackers.

 ## Conceptual overview